HAsaad-glitch/GS/README.md

 - Retries, error handling, backoff
 - Branching logic (simple vs. complex site flows)

-Each “agent” can be deployed as a microservice or as modular code within a single service—whatever best fits your environment.
+Each "agent" can be deployed as a microservice or as modular code within a single service—whatever best fits your environment.

 ---

 ## Agent A: Orchestration & Workflow (Temporal)

-**Role**: This is the “nerve center.”
+**Role**: This is the "nerve center."
 It coordinates **all** activities:
 1. **Invoke website analysis** to decide if a site is simple or complex.
 2. **Choose** between simple scraping flow or complex (login, captcha, IP rotation).
 3. **Parallelize** or sequence tasks (downloading pages, processing data, etc.).